 "It sure was," Dale said.
 "Hey, how about you?
 Where'd you go on vacation with your folks?"

 Henry felt a blush of embarrassment.
-"To the creek," he said, but it sounded like crick.
+"To the creek."

 "Vacations are sort of a white people thing," Henry said.
 "Colored folks don't really go on vacations."